Serux/Technical_assessment_s_r/README.md

 - - pymongo to connecto to MongoDB
 - - pydantic for security to validate parameters
 - - formatted python logging in file, with one new file per day.
+- - security has been checked with "bandit", a python vulnerability scanner.
 - C# CLI, in the folder "cli"
 - - Made with System.CommandLine for managing command line parameters.
 - - Corvus (https://github.com/corvus-dotnet/Corvus.JsonSchema) for generating automatically the Models from a json schema and for validating JSON (More info in cli/corvus.txt).